Investing in Community

 For more information, please see Community Grants Program Overview for Applicants.
 Applications will be due at 5:00 pm Pacific on March 20, 2019.
 If you have questions, please contact Debbie Kuffel, Program & Finance Officer, at email@example.com.

-- Forty-nine grants totaling a record $273,535 was awarded to 48 nonprofits serving Bainbridge Islanders in arts and culture, animal welfare, education, environment, health and human services, and recreation.
+- Fifty-one grants totaling a record $321,813 was awarded to 49 nonprofits serving Bainbridge Islanders in arts and culture, animal welfare, education, environment, health and human services, and recreation.

-- Two local organizations were funded for the first time, as the grant program engaged 62 individuals, private foundations and donor advised funds.
+- Two local organizations were funded for the first time (Assistance Dogs Northwest and Special Olympics WA), as the grant program engaged 69 individual donors, private foundations and donor advised funds.

-- Over half of this year’s recipients, some 27 organizations, saw their requests fully funded.
+- Eighty percent of this year’s approved applicants, some 40 organizations, saw their requests fully funded.

 - Grant applications were reviewed by an evaluation team of BCF staff and over 40 community volunteers who interviewed applicants, made site visits, and performed financial due diligence for each organization.

-This success of this year’s Community Grants Cycle is due in large part to the countless volunteer hours given by our evaluation team and support by our funding partners.
-Another key to the program’s growth was “Bainbridge Gives” our online grantmaking portal.
-The online catalog showed initial grant recommendations for each organization, and invited donors to boost the awards with additional contributions.
+The success of this year’s Community Grants Cycle is due in large part to the countless volunteer hours given by our evaluation team and generous support by our funding partners and donors.
+Another key to the program’s growth was “Bainbridge Gives,” our online giving portal.
+Bainbridge Gives helps bridge the gap between agencies’ approved funding requests under our Community Grants program and available resources.

-BCF has seen dramatic growth in its Community Grants Cycle, doubling average grant size in six years.
-In 2013, 49 local agencies received a total of $139,000 for an average grant of $2,800.
-This year saw $273,535 in grants awarded and our average grant size grew to $5,583.
-For more information on our Community Grants Cycle, please see the following PDFs:
+BCF has seen dramatic growth in its Community Grants Cycle, more than doubling average grant size in six years.
+In 2013, 49 local agencies received a total of $139,000 for an average grant of $2,840.
+This year saw $321,813 in grants awarded and our average grant size grew to $6,310.
+For more information on our Community Grants Program, please see the following PDFs:

 - Community Grants Cycle award history, 2005-2017